-**Intro to Cardiovascular Concepts could be taken online in the semester prior to the cardiac program as a prerequisite.
+The double asterisks (**) denotes Intro to Cardiovascular Concepts could be taken online in the semester prior to the cardiac program as a prerequisite.

 It will already be open for the current DMS students.

 General Education Core Courses – Diagnostic Medical Sonography